Green anaconda: Description

 The color pattern consists of an olive green background overlaid with black blotches along the length of the body.
 The head is narrow compared to the body, usually with distinctive orange-yellow striping on either side.
 The eyes are set high on the head, allowing the snake to see out of the water while swimming without exposing its body.
 The anaconda's jaw bones splay open at the front because they are loosely connected by flexible ligaments instead of bone.
 This allows it to swallow prey larger than the size of its head.
 The windpipe in its mouth allows it to breathe while swallowing its prey.
 Its largest internal organ is the liver.
 The digestion process takes many days to complete.
-During this time the anaconda behaves very sluggishly.
+During this time, the anaconda behaves very sluggishly.

-Difficulties in determining maximum size of anacondas
+Difficulties in determining the maximum size of anacondas

 The remote location of the snake's habitat has historically made locating, capturing, and returning specimens difficult.
 Transporting very large specimens to museums, especially before substantial decay, is difficult, though this has not prevented the return of much larger and more cumbersome crocodilian specimens.
 Skins can stretch substantially, increasing the snake's size by more than 50% if stretched during the tanning process.

 Reports without physical proof are considered dubious if from non-scientists, as such individuals may at worst be more interested in promoting themselves or telling a good tale, or at the least may not be sufficiently trained in proper measurement methods.
-Observational reports of animals which were not captured are even more dubious, as even trained scientists often substantially overestimate the size of anacondas prior to capture.
+Observational reports of animals that were not captured are even more dubious, as even trained scientists often substantially overestimate the size of anacondas prior to capture.
 According to the Guinness Book of World Records, this species has been perhaps subject to the most extreme size exaggerations of any living animal.